SEO Title

 Content Body

 Textron Aviation has updated the Cessna Skyhawk’s engine with a Lycoming dual electronic ignition system (EIS), which is now standard on new-production Skyhawks.
 The airplane’s engine, a 180-hp, fuel-injected Lycoming IO-360-L2A, was previously equipped with two magnetos.
+The EIS is available only on new Skyhawks, and the airplane's price has not changed.

 According to Textron Aviation, the SureFly-manufactured EIS makes maintenance more efficient and improves the operation of the engine.
 SureFly EIS has a 2,400-hour “operating service time” and requires no interim maintenance, compared with the typical 500-hour inspection requirement for most magnetos.